- Solicitors For Business

-To speak to one of our specialists about a whiplash injury you have sustained during a road traffic accident, simply call us on 0800 054 6570.
-Alternatively, complete our online contact form and we will get back to you.
+To speak to one of our specialist solicitors about a whiplash injury you have sustained during a road traffic accident, simply call us on 0800 054 6570.
+Alternatively, complete our online contact form and we will get back to you regarding your claim.

 Whiplash is an injury to the neck brought about by a sudden acceleration or deceleration of the body.
 Its impact cannot be seen with the naked eye, but this does not make it any less painful.

 In most cases, the onset of its effects will be instant; however, it is not uncommon for symptoms to be delayed for between 24 and 48 hours while the body ‘regroups’ after the trauma and shock it has been through.

 A visit to your GP or local A&E department is normally the first port of call after an accident, and, if you want to make a claim, the record of your visit to your GP or A&E may provide useful supporting evidence.
 More often than not, whiplash sufferers will be checked over and then discharged, possibly with analgesics or anti-inflammatories, depending on the severity of their injury.
 In more serious cases, X-ray, MRI, or CAT scans could be required.

 For more information on whiplash, take a look at our infographic.

 Whiplash is caused by a sudden movement that causes the head and neck to move forcefully, resulting in damage to soft tissue and ligaments.
 Signs of the condition are not always immediately apparent and symptoms can be subtle, making it difficult for children to understand the significance of their injuries.